Cocoon Chill Mattress review in brief

-Keeping track of regular Casper mattress deals and sales will help you save some cash.
-Right now, sign up for its email list to knock 15% off the cost of its Casper Original mattress — that'll bring a queen size to $1,100.
-You could also read our Casper Wave Hybrid Snow mattress review to check out Casper's dedicated cooling bed, but the Wave Snow is very expensive (even after any applicable discounts).
+Casper mattress deals and sales are less regular than with other sleep brands, but you can usually get 15% off when you sign up to the newsletter – that'll bring a queen size to around $1,100.
+You could also read our Casper Wave Hybrid Snow mattress review to check out Casper's dedicated cooling bed, but the Wave Snow is much pricier than the Original (or the Cocoon Chill).

 Choose Casper if: zoned support is something you want in a mattress